 Since announcing MongoDB Atlas Vector Search preview availability back in June, we’ve seen rapid adoption from developers building a wide range of AI-enabled apps.
 Today we're going to talk to one of these customers.

 VISO TRUST puts reliable, comprehensive, actionable vendor security information directly in the hands of decision-makers who need to make informed risk assessments.
-The company uses a combination of state-of-the-art models from OpenAI, Hugging Face, Anthropic, Google, and AWS, augmented by vector search and retrieval from MongoDB Atlas.
+The company uses state-of-the-art models from Amazon Bedrock, augmented by vector search and retrieval from MongoDB Atlas.

 We sat down with Pierce Lamb, Senior Software Engineer on the Data and Machine Learning team at VISO TRUST to learn more.